nomilous/notice/spec/notice/capsule/README.md

 ### Watched properties

 * Can assign a callback to receive notification of a propery change.
+* The watching listener is not called once the capsule has been emitted to the hub.
 * Useful as a **comms.** *back-channel* to some previous middleware in the pipeline.
 * Keep in mind that middleware are run in the same sequence that they were registered.